aiqency/Kafkakotlin/README.md

 # Kafka with kotlin
 </br>
-One simple kotlin file responsible to send and receive messages from an instance of kafka defined inside application.properties.
+One single kotlin file responsible to send and receive messages from a local kafka instance.